-This module provides the knowledge and practical activities required to equip students with a robust understanding of the interplay between national, organisational and individual level factors that impact on performance of employees in the work environment.
-The module uses a multidisciplinary lens drawing from the fields of personnel economics, comparative HRM and occupational psychology to understand how high performance practices are identified and measured; the processes underpinning high performance; barriers and conflict that may impact upon high performance.
+You'll be provided with the knowledge and practical activities that will equip you with a robust understanding of the interplay between organisational and individual level factors that impact on the performance of employees in the work environment.
+This module uses a multidisciplinary lens drawing from the fields of personnel economics, comparative HRM, and occupational psychology to understand how high-performance practices are identified and measured; the processes underpinning high performance; and barriers and conflict that may impact upon high performance.

-This module aims to develop a critical understanding and appreciation of key finance theories as they apply to financial management decisions and to understand the implications for practical problem solving.
-The topics covered will include Corporate Investment Policy, Financing of Corporations, Payout Policy, MandAs, Valuation.
-This module is taken in conjunction with NBS-7051A.
+This module aims to develop your critical understanding and appreciation of key finance theories as they apply to financial management decisions and to understand the implications for practical problem solving.
+The topics you'll cover include Corporate Investment Policy, Financing of Corporations, Payout Policy, and MandAs.
+This module is taken in conjunction with a module called Responsible Business.